adrienchaton/neural_granular_synthesis/index.md

 &nbsp;

+### Temporal morphing

+Each audio event sampled from the temporal embedding is represented as a single feature point.
+When interpolating in between two points, we can generate the corresponding latent grain paths which result in waveforms with evolving structure.
+For instance, we applied this to drums in order to get varying enveloppes.
+Each audio file is the first decoded embedding point, an intermediate point and the other end point.
+We set the intermediate sample half-way in the embedding interpolation.

+&nbsp;

 ## Example interfaces

 With GPU support, for instance a sufficient dedicated laptop chip or an external thunderbolt hardware, the models can be ran in real-time.
 In order to apply trained models to these different generative tasks, we currently work on some prototype interfaces based on a [Python OSC](https://pypi.org/project/python-osc/) server controlled from a [MaxMsp](https://cycling74.com) patch.